Josiah Tualamali’i

 Children's Commissioner, Mana Mokopuna Children & Young People's Commission

-Josiah has Samoan and Pākehā whakapapa and grew up in Christchurch and Dunedin.
-Alongside a group of Pacific youth who had been encouraged into leadership by their elders, he co-founded PYLAT – a charitable trust that empowers Pacific young people’s voices in all worlds.
+Josiah has four brothers of Samoan and Pākehā whakapapa who grew up across Christchurch and Dunedin.
+In 2010 alongside a group of Pacific youth encouraged into leadership by their elders, co-founded the Pacific Youth Leadership and Transformation Trust (PYLAT) to support Pacific young people’s voices in democracy.
+He is an experienced governor, historian, Pacific and mental health policy specialist.